 The majority of the collection acquired between 1947 and the mid 1970s would be dispersed at a record-setting sale at Sotheby Parke Bernet on November 5 and 6, 1979.
 The sale coincided with Copley’s potentially draining divorce settlement with his third wife, Stella Yang Copley.
 Copley had also tired of supervising such a monumental collection, which elicited much attention from international museums and curators who were eager to borrow the many exemplary pieces.
 Most of all, the collection had become a major distraction from Copley’s own painting.

 Nevertheless, after the Sotheby’s sale Copley’s collecting continued through the 1980s unabated.
 He acquired additional Westermanns through the Frumkin Gallery, bought work directly from artists such as Ray Johnson and Judith Bernstein, and was a loyal client of Phyllis Kind, his own gallerist in the 1980s, who sold him numerous works by Jim Nutt, Martin Johnson and Howard Finster.
-Fortunate enough to have inherited fantastic wealth from his father in the late 1940s, Copley was prone to spend and give generously throughout his life, mostly in pursuit of collecting art or supporting artists he admired.
-With such exuberant spending, it is not surprising that Copley had a second major auction of his collection in 1993.
-The November 8, 1993, sale at Christie’s East was catalogued with the title Contemporary Art: Including Property from the Collection of William Copley.
+Fortunate enough to have inherited significant wealth from his adoptive father’s newspaper business, Copley was prone to spend and give generously throughout his life, mostly in pursuit of collecting art or supporting artists he admired.
+The second major sale of works from his collection was held in November 1993 at Christie’s East.

-Apart from these two catalogues, more public documentation of Copley’s collection was made available in 1966 by an article in Art in America.
+In 1966, Copley’s collection was profiled in an article published by Art in America.
 Written by Francine du Plessix, and titled “William Copley, The Artist As Collector”, the article surveys the interior of the artist’s East 69th Street apartment.
-In Copley’s living room, kitchen, library, and bedrooms, which he still occupied with second wife Noma, are stunning highlights of the Copley collection as it appeared in the mid-1960s.
+In Copley’s living room, kitchen, library, and bedrooms, which he still occupied with second wife Noma, are highlights of the Copley collection as it appeared in the mid-1960s.
 Select images from the article are reproduced below: